Frequently Asked Questions

 Our mission at World Population Balance is education because education is the key!

-Many of the statistics on this page come from the Executive Summary of World Population Prospects, 2004 Revision.
+Many of the statistics on this page come from the Executive Summary of World Population Prospects, 2004 Revision and more recent editions.